fhp101ml/ETL-Performance-Comparison-Project/README.md

 - **projectStructure.txt**: Text file outlining the project structure.

 ## Running the project

+The system is ready to run under Docker.

+After execute $docker-compose up --buid, enter into the terminal and play with the code

 After cloning the repository, create all the non existing directories like /logs and logs/cronlogs

 - Create database $python3 ~/scr/utils/sql_db_creation.py